cloudmesh/technologies/chapters/incomming/h2o.md

 It uses fine grain parallelism technique for processing of distributed data.
-This helps H2O achieve 100 times faster speed as compared to traditional mapreduce.
+This helps H2O achieve 100 times faster speed as compared to traditional MapReduce.
 H2O4GPU, Sparkling Water and Driverless AI are some popular H2O products.
 H2O4GPU enables usage of high performance GPUs while running complex machine learning algorithm.
-Sparking Water enables usage of Spark in transformation and mapping of data.
+Sparkling Water enables usage of Spark in transformation and mapping of data.
 And, Driverless AI is an automated machine learning platform to create artificial intelligence products and services [@hid-sp18-523-www-h2o].